 - The University acknowledges that sexual misconduct can have adverse impact on members of the University community.

 - The University works to ensure that people who disclose or report that they have experienced sexual misconduct, are treated with compassion and care, and provided with timely and appropriate trauma-informed support and other measures to continue to work or study in safety and free from further harassment.

 - The University provides resources for those most likely to receive disclosures and or reports by providing access to adequate training and support.

 - The University provides people who receive disclosures and or reports of sexual misconduct with appropriate access to opportunities to debrief with qualified professionals, either in the University or broader community.

 - The University recognises that while all people may experience sexual misconduct, certain groups within our community are more vulnerable, and people’s sex, gender identity, sexuality, position/status, ability, age, socio economic status, culture, religion, etc. may affect their experience of sexual misconduct.

 - All members of the University community are encouraged to take responsibility for their own actions and ensure they are always acting in a respectful manner which supports the dignity, safety and wellbeing of others.
 They are encouraged to report any incidents of sexual misconduct they have witnessed, and to intervene where it is safe to do so.

 - The University is committed to reducing barriers to disclosing and reporting sexual misconduct and respects the rights of the person who has experienced the sexual misconduct to decide whether to report.
 The University encourages people to report and supports the safety of those who report.

 - The University provides an online sexual misconduct disclosure form as one avenue to facilitate disclosing and reporting of incidents of sexual misconduct.
-All disclosures are sent to the Respectful Relationships Unit which provide support to the person who experienced sexual misconduct, and, with permission (except where there are mandatory reporting requirements), referrals to other parts of the University as appropriate.
-Refer to the Respectful Relationships Unit website for more information.
+All disclosures are sent to the Student Safety and Wellbeing team which provide support to the person who experienced sexual misconduct, and, with permission (except where there are mandatory reporting requirements), referrals to other parts of the University as appropriate.
+Refer to the Sexual harassment and sexual assault response and support-ANU website for more information.